getteur7/NET2MOBI/README.md

 A demo preview of the net2mobi CMS back-end is avalaible at www.net2mobi.org
 <br>
 <br>Current source doesn't include image manager feature as shown in the demo site.
 Codes will be made available as soon as
-we get the necessary Enterprise license of MCI Image manager.
-If you have your own MCI Image manager files, you can place the folder at http://yourdomain/NET2MOBI/tree/master/Net2mobi/script to enable the feature
+we get the necessary Enterprise license of MCImageManager.
+If you have your own MCImageManager files, you can place the folder at http://yourdomain/NET2MOBI/tree/master/Net2mobi/script to enable the feature
 <br>
 <br>For further information contact cms@net2mobi.net